FaroukIbrahim-FII/reading-notes/README.md

 ## Code 201 Reading Notes

-Following is the table of content for the 201 course reading notes.
-Please note that if a Read has no Hyperlink, that simply means it is not ready yet:
+Following is the table of content for the 201 course reading notes:

 ### Table of Content for 201